The figure displays the observed data for each subject, as well as two curves from simulations using the design and the covariates of each subject:

 - Grid arrange.
 The user can define the number of subjects that are displayed, as well as the number of rows and the number of columns.
 Moreover, a slider is present to be able to change the subjects under consideration.

-- Split occasions: Split the individuals by occasions in case of IOV.
+- Split occasions [if IOV present]: Split the individual subplots by occasions in case of IOV.

-- Sorting: Sort the subjects by ID or individual parameter values.
+- Sorting: Sort the subjects by ID or individual parameter values in ascending or descending order.

 By default, only the observed data and the individual fits are displayed.